isomerpages/mol-services/_government-services/buying-a-hdb/01c-buying-plan-finances.md

 - Apply for the HLE letter to confirm your eligibility for an HDB housing loan [here](https://services2.hdb.gov.sg/webapp/BP27AWHLEApplication/BP27SHome) with your income documents ready on hand

+Alternatively if you wish to go with a housing loan with [Financial Institutions (FIs)](https://eservices.mas.gov.sg/fid), read more about loan ceiling and other information [here](https://hdb.gov.sg/cs/infoweb/residential/financing-a-flat-purchase/housing-loan-from-banks).

+#### Consider Enhanced Contra Payment Facility

 When you buy a new HDB flat and sell your current flat, the [Enhanced Contra Payment Facility for New Flats](https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/resale/schemes-and-grants/enhanced-contra-facility) can help you:
 - Reduce the cash outlay needed for your resale HDB flat
 - Reduce the mortgage loan amount needed and the subsequent monthly repayments

-Alternatively if you wish to go with a housing loan with [Financial Institutions (FIs)](https://eservices.mas.gov.sg/fid), read more about loan ceiling and other information [here](https://hdb.gov.sg/cs/infoweb/residential/financing-a-flat-purchase/housing-loan-from-banks).

 #### Using your CPF savings for your home